bamason2/ttp451-module/docs/labs/Lab_6.md

 - How have the different controls been used to achieve the objectives?
 - Have the objectives been universally achieved?
 If not why not?
 - Try adding minimize BMEP_sigma optimization objective and observe the outcome of the optimisation.
 Use NBI algorithm when making a multi-optimisation problem.
+- Does the calibration target meet after adding BMEP_sigma?
+Why?
+Could the objectives be met by relaxing the exhaust temperature constraint or removing the BMEP_sigma optimization objective?
+- This control scheme is developed for a set of steady state criteria.
+How would you extend this exercise to identify the control methods you would use for control during changes of engine operating point?

 ![image](figs/lab6/fig_26_add_bmep_sigma_to_optimisation.png)

 ---